Are you hosting Thanksgiving this year? Do you know how to get your house ready for Thanksgiving?

-- This is the time to get more towels and bedding if you need to replace anything or add additional sets.
+- Now is the time to get more towels and bedding if you need to replace anything or add additional sets.

-- Make sure all other bedding and blankets are washed and ready to go.
+- Make sure all other bedding and blankets are clean and ready to go.

-- If guests are staying with you go ahead and get the beds made.
+- If guests are staying with you, go ahead and get the beds made.
 Prep the rooms with extra blankets.
-Make sure all of the lights work and that plugs are accessible for charging their electronics.
+Check that all of the lights work and that plugs are accessible for charging their electronics.

-- If the rooms needed for guests are occupied by family members, go ahead and get everything ready that you can.
-Then add clean sheets on Thanksgiving morning if it cannot be done before then.
+- If some rooms are in use, go ahead and get everything ready that you can.
+Then add clean sheets on Thanksgiving morning if not before then.

-- Vacuum the middle of your floors just to freshen up.
-Remember that the heavy duty vacuuming was done last week.
-Everything under and around furniture will still be in good shape.
-The middle of the rooms that get all of the foot traffic are the only things to focus on now.
+- Vacuum the middle of your floors to freshen up.
+The deep cleaning is complete.
+Everything under and around the furniture will still be in good shape.
+The middle of the rooms with foot traffic are the only things to focus on now.

 - Check the outside of your home and clean or straighten up anything that needs attention there.
-This includes cleaning up after pets.
+Include cleaning up after pets.
 Remove any dead potted plants, sweep the porch and driveway.
 Clean the surface of any outside seating.
-Make sure toys and gardening tools are picked up from the yard.
+Make sure toys and gardening tools are out of sight.

 - Clean any windows and glass doors that need attention.
-You can go back and spot clean the day before Thanksgiving if needed.
+You can go back and spot clean the day before Thanksgiving if required.

 You’ve worked so hard to get your house ready for Thanksgiving!

-- Thanksgiving dishes need to be cleaned.
+- Thanksgiving dishes need preparation.
 Run them through the dishwasher to remove any dust.
-Any delicate dishes can be washed by hand.
-Polish any silver that will be used for the meal.
+Wash any delicate tableware by hand.
+Polish silver that you will use for the meal.